Tonik1204/tonik1204.github.com/README.md

 To start project locally just run `npm install` and then `npm start`, or if you preffer `yarn install` and `yarn start`.

+The only thing you need is the latest npm: `npm install npm@latest -g`

 No need to do additional `build` steps, http://localhost:3000/ should be opened automatically in your browser with current page.

 To test project run `npm test` or `yarn test`.